Nkuria/konnect/README.md

 ## Application Functionality
 - User can sign up ,login and logout.
-- post can be created
+- Post can be created
 - Only logged in users can create and edit a post
 - A user can follow and unfollow another user and can be followed in return
 - User can see all posts